robertwaredev/scripts/docs/Fogstone.md

 	- Basic Escape Menu
 		- Return to game, go to main menu, quit game.
 	- Basic Heads Up Display
-		- Updates according to the Resource System
+		- Updates according to the Consumption Pool System
 		- Diablo-style design
-- Charge System
-	- The Charge system limits the number of times any input action is fired by requiring the input action to consume from a limited Charge Pool.
-	- Designed for a single input action that requires its own consumption pool.
-- Resource System
-	- The Resource System limits the number of times any input action is fired by requiring the input action to consume from a limited Resource Pool.
-	- Designed for multiple input actions that require a shared consumption pool.
-	- Allows for unlimited enumerated Resource Pools, with passthrough to the HUD UI.
-		- Health, Mana, & Stamina Resource Pools created by default.
-	- Resource Pools can dynamically change capacity, so all input actions that consume a Resource Pool will scale as the capacity rises or falls.
-	- Resource Pool modification regeneration is allowed or disallowed based combat status.
-	- Works as one-shot or using Delta Seconds.
+- Gameplay Tag State Machine
+	- Limits events and input actions based on current tags.
+	- Tables for developer tools, player states, and movements states.
-- Movement Mechanics
+- Player Locomotion
 	- Infinite Sprinting
 		- Hold to sprint only at the moment.
-		- Set up to consume the Stamina Resource Pool by default.
+		- Set up to consume the Stamina Consumption Pool by default.
 			- Only consumes Stamina in combat.
 	- Infinite Jumping
-		- Set up to consume Charges *and* the Stamina Resource Pool by default.
+		- Set up to consume Charges *and* the Stamina Consumption Pool by default.
 			- Limited to three Charges by default, so three jumps.
 			- Only consumes Stamina in combat.
 	- Infinite Dashing
-		- Set up to consume the Stamina Resource Pool by default.
+		- Set up to consume the Stamina Consumption Pool by default.
 			- Always consumes Stamina, even out of combat.
 		- Lateral dashing only, not affected by camera pitch.
 		- Dash forward by default when there's no movement input.
+- Charge Pool System
+	- The Charge Pool system limits the number of times any input action is fired by requiring the input action to consume from a limited Charge Pool.
+	- Designed for a single input action that requires its own consumption pool.
+- Consumption Pool System
+	- The Consumption Pool System limits the number of times any input action is fired by requiring the input action to consume from a limited Consumption Pool.
+	- Designed for multiple input actions that require a shared consumption pool.
+	- Allows for unlimited enumerated Consumption Pools, with passthrough to the HUD UI.
+		- Health, Mana, & Stamina Consumption Pools created by default.
+	- Consumption Pools can dynamically change capacity, so all input actions that consume a Consumption Pool will scale as the capacity rises or falls.
+	- Consumption Pool modification regeneration is allowed or disallowed based combat status.
+	- Works as one-shot or using Delta Seconds.

 # Vertical Slice Map